adlnet/xapi-profiles/xapi-profiles-structure.md

 * All properties that are not JSON-LD keywords (or aliases thereof) and not described by this specification MUST be expressed using compact IRIs or full IRIs.
 * JSON-LD keywords (or aliases thereof) that are not specified as properties in this document MAY be included anywhere they are legal in JSON-LD.
 * Values in a profile MUST NOT be: empty objects, null, empty strings, or empty arrays.
+* All requirements on the structure of Profiles MUST be followed by Profile Authors.
+* All requirements on Statements following Profiles MUST be followed by Learning Record Providers when authoring Statements and by Profile Validators when validating Statements.

 ## Using Profiles in Statements

 Using an introduced Concept, such as an activity type, verb, attachment usage type, extension, activity, or document resource, should be done freely, provided the defined usage and meaning are adhered to.
 But a Learning Record Provider can go further, and make sure to adhere to profile-described statement templates and patterns.
-Learning Record Providers creating statements that conform to matching profile-described statement templates and patterns SHOULD include the most up to date conformant profile version as a category context activity with id equal to the version's `@id` in those statements, and statements containing a profile version as a category context activity MUST conform to any matching templates and patterns that profile version describes.
+Learning Record Providers authoring statements that conform to matching profile-described statement templates and patterns SHOULD include the most up to date conformant profile version as a category context activity with id equal to the version's `@id` in those statements, and statements containing a profile version as a category context activity MUST conform to any matching templates and patterns that profile version describes.

 ## Profile Properties